spbnick/cui_sp-3541_model/README.md

 ![KiCAD 3D Settings screenshot](kicad_screenshot.png)

 I'm putting this model in public domain, any use, modification, or reproduction is permitted.
-The rights to the design of the plug itself belongs to CUI.
+The rights to the design of the plug itself belong to CUI.